hindu-comm/mail_stream_advaita-l/2017/07/Defintion_of_anubhav/38__Praveen_R._Bhat.md

 > [Sri Shankara's commentary to BrahmasUtra 1-1-2]
 >

-​This talks of importance of anubhAva *yathAsambhavam, (as possible/applicable)* in the pursuit.
+This talks of importance of anubhAva *yathAsambhavam, (as possible/applicable)* in the pursuit.

 (4)  vijnAtEryastu vijnAtA